project-89/.github/profile/README.md

 The death threshold identifies structurally dead components in transformers — attention heads, MLP channels, KV cache entries — from a single forward pass.
 This enables a compression pipeline that makes large language models run on consumer hardware with extended context windows and no retraining.

-The pipeline applies the same geometric principle at every layer: representations live on the unit hypersphere $S^{d-1}$, and the BKT transition tells you which components carry signal and which carry noise.
+The pipeline applies the same geometric principle at every layer: representations live on the unit hypersphere, and the BKT transition tells you which components carry signal and which carry noise.
 The physics decides what to compress and what to protect.

 ### The Living Mind